jamesakm/Terraform-Information/README.md

 # Terraform Information Module

-This Terraform module to display only Product, current Release, Version and Website details in JSON format from its API.
+This Terraform module is to display only Product, current Release, Version and Website details in JSON format from its API.